-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b The Chairman or, if he is not available, the vice-chairman of the Council shall report the absence occasioned by illness or other reason of any member of staff to the next council meeting. - c The Chairman or, if he is not available, the vice-chairman of the Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk and Responsible Finance Officer.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Parish Council. - d Subject to the council's policy regarding the handling of grievance matters, the chairman of the Parish Council or in his absence, the vice-chairman in respect of an informal or formal grievance matter shall ensure it is reported back and progressed by resolution of the council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Clerk and Responsible Finance Officer relates to the chairman or vice-chairman, this shall be communicated to another member of the Council which shall be reported back and progressed by resolution of the council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a) A matter personal to a member of staff that is being considered by a meeting of the staffing committee is subject to standing order 11. - b) Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman, if he is not available, the vice-chairman (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - c) The staffing sub-committee shall conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing. - d) Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the staffing or in his absence, the vice-chairman of in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing sub-committee.

+- e) Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk relates to the chairman or vice-chairman of , this shall be communicated to another member of the staffing committee. - f) Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g) In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).